erey6/project1/README.md

 #### Future upgrades:

 Future I would change the date drop down to be by year: "2021 requests," "2020 requests" etc.
+There is still not enough room for some mobile devices and for the last list item on the page.